pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My **Life**

+### Day 1842 Continue with AWS

+Today I completed the module 5 for the AWS course about Storage and Databases, I remember some specific databases by AWS like DocumentDB (NoSQL database compatible with MongoDB), Neptune (Graph database), Quantum Ledger Database QLDB (for audit tasks because this database in immutable).
+AWS have a good range of database for specific purposes to fill the user requirements.
+Tomorrow I have the plan to code something, really I need to code something maybe an Airflow Dag or anything else.

 ### Day 1841 AWS, yapf and error-prone

 Today I continue studying for my AWS certification, today I studied about Database services like Amazon RDS, Aurora and DynamoDB.
 I learned the difference between a one instance database and a cluster of databases.
 Reading the Software Engineer at google book I discovered two amazing tools, one static analysis tool to detect errors in Java called **error-prone** and **yapf** a Python tool to format Python code.
 Tomorrow I have the plan to investigate more about these two tools and consider if start to use in my daily activities will be benefit.